-We can also obtain a morphism in invert direction, and show that they are inverse to each other.
-This completes the proof of propositon \ref{prop:isotopyinvarianceofWFH}.
-Hence all we have to show is lemma \ref{lem:deformation}.
+We can also define a morphism in invert direction, and show that they are inverse to each other.
+This completes the proof of Proposition \ref{prop:isotopyinvarianceofWFH}.
+Hence all we have to show is Lemma \ref{lem:deformation}.

-The proof of lemma \ref{lem:deformation} is very similar to the proof of theorem \ref{thm:c0estimate}.
+The proof of Lemma \ref{lem:deformation} is very similar to the proof of Theorem \ref{thm:c0estimate}.
 First we take $\rho_0>1$ so that $K \subset \interior M(\rho_0)$, take smooth function $\varphi:[1,\infty) \to \R$ such that

 and define $\alpha_u \in C^\infty\bigl(\R \times [0,1]\bigr)$ for $u \in \hat{\mca{M}}_{(H^s,J^s_t)}(x_-,x_+)$ by